evolv-ai/env-integrations/audience/README.md

 ### Other attribute options

 #### page
 If a `page` is specified, it's value represents a regex on the current url that if specified, the attribute will only be evaluated upon the `page` matching.
+This helps to focus page specific attributes that may be slow in retrieval.

 #### map
 The `map` is represented as an array of objects that allows the value of the attribute to be transformed.
 Those mappings have